Game Comonads & Generalised Quantifiers: Games and Logic with Generalised Quantifiers

 With this definition we are ready to introduce our logics.
 These are $\qfk{k}(\mathcal{Q}^{\text{h}}_n)$, $\qfk{k}(\mathcal{Q}^{\text{i}}_n)$, $\qfk{k}(\mathcal{Q}^{\text{s}}_n)$ and $\qfk{k}(\mathcal{Q}^{\text{b}}_n)$ and their positive counterparts $\posqfk{k}(\mathcal{Q}^{\text{h}}_n)$, $\posqfk{k}(\mathcal{Q}^{\text{i}}_n)$, $\posqfk{k}(\mathcal{Q}^{\text{s}}_n)$ and $\posqfk{k}(\mathcal{Q}^{\text{b}}_n)$.
 The obvious inclusion relationships between these logics are given by the Hasse diagram in Figure~\ref{fig:logic-Hasse}.
 As we shall see, these logics are governed exactly by the games pictured in Figure~\ref{fig:game-Hasse}.

-Before we prove the correspondence with the aforementioned games, we highlight two results relating this family of logics with more familiar infinitary logics.
-These results classify the two extreme logics in the diagram, namely $\qfk{k}(\mathcal{Q}^{\text{b}}_n)$ and $\posqfk{k}(\mathcal{Q}^{\text{h}}_n)$.
+Before we prove the correspondence with the aforementioned games, we highlight two important facts about this family of logics.
+Firstly, we show that $\qfk{k}(\mathcal{Q}^{\text{b}}_n)$ is equivalent to Hella's original infinitary logic with $n$-ary generalised quantifiers and, secondly, we show how these families of generalised quantifiers relate the sizes of structures.